-Shellfish aquaculture is a relatively new pursuit in the state.
-Yet, in just over three decades, hard clams represent the single most important aquacultured food item produced by Florida’s aquatic growers.
-This industry traces its beginnings to the Indian River lagoon along the east central coast.
+Shellfish aquaculture is a relatively new industry in the state.
+The industry traces its beginnings to the Indian River Lagoon along the east-central coast.
 During the 1980s, unreliable sets of hard clams prompted harvesters to investigate aquaculture as an alternative to fishing natural stocks.
 This transition was facilitated by research conducted at Harbor Branch Oceanographic Institution, in which traditional culture techniques used in the Northeast were modified for Florida’s subtropical, subtidal conditions.
-At the same time, state-funded educational programs introduced the general public to the prospects of shellfish culture.
-Expanding employment opportunities for the Florida fishing industry affected by increasing regulations was the focus of federally-funded job retraining programs conducted during the 1990s.
+Expanding employment opportunities for the Florida fishing industry affected by increasing regulations was the focus of federally funded retraining programs conducted during the 1990s.
 These community-based programs provided the infrastructure for introducing shellfish aquaculture as a means of economic growth for rural communities.
-Over 350 program graduates were placed onto shellfish aquaculture leases of 2-4 acres, the first leases to be approved along the Gulf of Mexico coast.
-The state’s progressive leasing program was the result of the Florida legislature declaring it to be in their economic, resource management, and food production interests to promote aquaculture production by leasing state-owned submerged lands.
+Over 350 program graduates were placed onto shellfish aquaculture leases, the first leases approved along the Gulf of Mexico coast.
+More recently, the oyster fishery failures in 2012-14 resulted in a renewed interest in oyster culture.
+The establishment of water column leases has created a new opportunity for off-bottom oyster production.

 Shellfish farming consists of three consecutive biological or cultural stages: production of small seed in a hatchery, rearing of larger seed for field planting in a land-based nursery, and growout on an open-water lease to a marketable size.